wireapp/wire-server-deploy/README.md

 * a **Domain Name** under your control and the ability to set DNS entries
 * the ability to generate **SSL certificates** for that domain name
     * you could use e.g. [Let's Encrypt](https://letsencrypt.org/)
+* an email server (SMTP) to send out registration emails
 * depending on your required functionality, you may or may not need an [**AWS account**](https://aws.amazon.com/).
 See details about limitations without an AWS account in the following sections.

 #### Required resources